jmjos/ratatoskr/README.md

 Average network latency: 46.64 ns.
 ```

 Next, let's use hotspot traffic pattern.
 Therefore, we configure the simulator.
-Close the gui by pressing `q` in the window or using `Crtl-C` in the terminal.
+Close the GUI by pressing `q` in the window or using `Crtl-C` in the terminal.
 Change line 26 of the `config/config.xml` file from

 ```xml
 <phase name="run">